CiPhantom/POC-websocket-spring/README.md

 * how to manage the interceptor
 * how to manage lifecycle of subscribed user on a topic
-* \+ Just for experimentation there is a useless Avro implementation as a maven plugin.
+* \+ Just for experimentation there is an useless Avro implementation as a maven plugin.
 Sorry for that :laughing: